-Enter the path to the DVD drive according to the conventions used by your server and append / CPDVD to the end of your path.
-This should be the same path name used on the ftpget command in Step 1, substep "6" on page 28.
+Enter the path to the DVD drive or USB flash drive according to the conventions used by your server and append /CPDVD to the end of your path.
+This should be the same path name used on the ftpget command in Step 1, substep "6" on page 30.
 The maximum length is 40 characters.
 For example:

+'''

 mydvddrive/CPDVD

 cpdvd

 e:/cpdvd

 vmftpdir/CPDVD

+'''